sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * syntax checking
     * snippet support
 * More details on some of the these features follow
+* I'm sure there's more it can do that I haven' figured out yet

 ## COQ
 * It's a neovim plugin